Tata Power JV Secures $515M World Bank Financing for 1,125 MW Dorjilung Hydropower Project in Bhutan

 International Finance Corporation (IFC) Up to $300 million Private Sector Financing

-The project is being developed by Dorjilung Hydro Power Limited (DHPL), a Special Purpose Vehicle entity jointly owned by Bhutan's Druk Green Power Corporation (60 percent) and tata power (40 percent).
-This unique financing structure enables Bhutan to cover the project cost with only $150 million in direct credit exposure, while cumulatively earning about $4 billion of revenues through taxes, free power, and equity dividends over the 30-year IDA credit period.
+DHPL is a Special Purpose Vehicle jointly owned by Bhutan's Druk Green Power Corporation (DGPC) (60%) and Tata Power (40%).
+This unique financing structure enables Bhutan to cover the project cost with only $150 million in direct credit exposure, while cumulatively earning about $4 billion in revenues through taxes, free power, and equity dividends over the 30-year IDA credit period.
+The $300 million IDA financing and $215 million IBRD financing were signed by Dasho Leki Wangmo, Finance Secretary, Royal Government of Bhutan, and Jean Pesme, World Bank Division Director for Bangladesh and Bhutan, respectively.

 Regional and Environmental Benefits

-Dr Praveer Sinha, CEO & Managing Director of Tata Power, highlighted the significance of the agreement, noting that the project will contribute nearly one-third of Bhutan's electricity generation.
-With nearly 80% of its 4,500 GWh annual generation supplied to India, the project is expected to help meet rising peak demand, particularly in the summer, while enabling Bhutan to expand clean energy exports for shared economic benefit.
+Dr. Praveer Sinha, CEO & Managing Director of Tata Power, said: "The signing of $515 million in financing agreements marks a momentous milestone for a project that will contribute nearly one-third of Bhutan's electricity generation.
+This landmark project will strengthen regional energy security and deepen India–Bhutan clean energy cooperation.
+With nearly 80% of its 4,500 GWh annual generation supplied to India, it will help meet rising peak demand especially in summer while enabling Bhutan to expand clean energy exports for shared economic benefit."

 Historical Stock Returns for Tata Power